Petit Fort: Battle of Petit Fort

-In late Autumn 1780, a small band of about fourteen creoles from Cahokia, Illinois, under orders from Augustin de La Balme, set out for British-controlled Fort St. Joseph in southwest Michigan, led by Jean Baptiste Hamelin and Lt.
+In late Autumn 1780, a small band of about fourteen Métis from Cahokia, Illinois, under orders from Augustin de La Balme, set out for British-controlled Fort St. Joseph in southwest Michigan, led by Jean-Baptiste Hamelin and Lt.
 Thomas Brady, a former British officer and Indian Agent who now supported the rebelling Americans.
 The party recruited from frontier settlements along the way, and doubled in size to about thirty men.
 The company travelled up the Illinois River and Kankakee River, portaged near modern-day South Bend, Indiana, and continued down the St. Joseph River to Fort St. Joseph, which they plundered.
 The raid was timed while local Indians would be away hunting, but La Balme also hoped to create a distraction for his journey up the Wabash River to attack Fort Detroit.

 The raiders returned by way of the Sauk Trail with pack-horses loaded down with plunder, mostly trade furs.
 British Lt.
-Dagreaux Du Quindre, however, learned of the raid and quickly formed a band of loyalist traders and Potawatomi under Chief Anaquiba and his son, Topeneble.
+Dagreaux Du Quindre, however, learned of the raid and quickly formed a band of loyalist traders and Potawatomi under Chief Anaquiba and his son, Topinabee.
 They followed Brady's company and overtook it at the sandy dunes South of Lake Michigan.
 A race ensued for miles through the dunes, until the raiders took up defensive positions at Petit Fort.
 Major DePeyster reported the action 8 January 1781 in a letter to General Henry Watson Powell: